aholmes/hatchet/cloud/README.md

 - Replace the `--disk-size` with an appropriate disk size (in GB) of your virtual machine (this will typically be dictated by the size of the BAMs), and replace `us-east1` with the appropriate [region](https://cloud.google.com/compute/docs/regions-zones) for the virtual machine (this will depend on your geographic location).

+> :exclamation: The most likely problem you will encounter in this entire scenario is to make sure that you have proper access to the above BAM/BAI files.
+You can save yourself a lot of time by executing a `gsutil stat gs://..` command on all your input files at this point, which will query these cloud files for details, and unearth any access issues in the process.

 Running the script `cloud_run.sh` will trigger a cloud operation that starts the process outlined in the section [above](#cloud_steps).

 **This command will wait (block) the command line till the process is complete.
 Depending on the size of your BAMs the complexity of your analysis, this may take several hours.**

 Note that pressing *Ctrl-C* on the terminal will stop the command from waiting for the completion of your operation, but your operation on the cloud will continue to run.
-To cancel the operation in the cloud, follow the instructions you see on the screen when you ran the command.
+To query the status of the operation in the cloud, follow the instructions you see on the screen when you ran the command.
 This will look something like:

 ```
-ddel --provider google-v2 --project ...
+dstat --provider google-v2 --project ...
 ```

+The folder you specify in the `--logging` flag in the above command will contain live logging output on a minute-by-minute basis, which is helpful in diagnosing potential issues.